Why You Should Not Use Outlook or Gmail for Email Marketing

 According to MarketingSherpa, almost 90% of U.S. adults like to receive promotional emails, especially when they come from well-known companies or those that are of value for their businesses.
 What’s more, the Direct Marketing Association states that after receiving a promotional email, approximately 25% of users take action.
 Digital newsletters work.

 The importance of email marketing is evident.
 It helps to create real engagement, drive traffic, boost conversions, generate sales, and even reach mobile consumers that prefer to check emails most often on a smartphone.
 It is essential to invest in this sphere in order to run your business successfully.
+Read about embedding a custom HTML email in Outlook.

 Benefits of Custom Email Design